jindongyang94/anti-spoofing/README.md

 This library is simply to show how you can train your own simple face detection wtih anti-spoofing function:

+Examples of the function commands are pasted at the top of all scripts.
+Use the makeFile functions instead of interacting with the scripts yourself.

 ## Processing Dataset

 ### Process a video into frames